YoussefElsafi/Advanced-AI-Discord-Bot-BatchBot/README.md

   - `facebook/musicgen-stereo-small`

 ### 📺 YouTube Analysis
 Get summaries and transcripts from YouTube videos.
 BatchBot can analyze video URLs, extract content, and provide concise summaries.

+- **More Accurate YouTube Results in v2.0.0:** BatchBot now uses the DuckDuckGo Search API for YouTube searches, providing more precise and relevant video suggestions.

 ### 📂 File Analysis
 Analyze and extract information from a variety of file types including PDFs, DOCX, Markdown, Python code, JavaScript, and more.
 BatchBot can also provide summaries and insights from these files.

+- **Advanced File Handling in v2.0.0:**  BatchBot's file handling has been significantly enhanced.
+It can now effectively analyze DOCX, XLSX, PPTX, and MCMETA files, expanding its ability to understand and interact with various document types.

 ### 🌐 Web Search and Summarization
 Utilize DuckDuckGo's API for web searches.
 BatchBot provides summaries of the most relevant search results, making it easy to find the information you need.

 ### 🧠 Memory
 BatchBot can remember important information shared during conversations or stored via commands.
 This feature enables personalized interactions and a better understanding of your preferences.

-You can now use the `/memory_save` command to save important memories or information that you want BatchBot to retain.
+- **New Dedicated Command in v2.0.0:** You can now use the `/memory_save` command to explicitly save messages or information that you want BatchBot to remember.

 ### 🔤 Custom User Names
 Set a custom name for yourself in interactions with BatchBot, enhancing personalization and user experience.